pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep6.md

   // handleScroll function from earlier

   // $props from earlier
-  const TOTAL_ELEMENTS_TO_TRANSITION = 6; // 1: dates & tags, 2: title, 3: content, 4: back to top button, 5: contact form, 6: contents
+  const TOTAL_ELEMENTS_TO_TRANSITION = 5; // 1: dates & tags, 2: title, 3: content, 4: back to top button, 5: table of contents

   // ...
   // activeHeading definition from earlier